-A Thai Prenuptial agreement or so called, pre-marital contract.
-This is a written agreement or contract concerning of the assets between a husband and a wife before entering marriage in Thailand.
-In general, this enlists all assets and properties of both parties.
-Also it distinguishes the property rights each of them will have after the marriage.
+A Thai Prenuptial agreement or so called, pre-marital contract is a written agreement or contract concerning of the assets between a husband and a wife before entering marriage in Thailand.
+In general, this enlists all assets and properties of both parties..
+This and it distinguishes the property rights each of them will have after the marriage.
 It would also outline how each wish to divide marital properties in the event of either death or divorce.
 This only pertains with the marital and personal property of the husband and wife.

 As required by the Thai Civil and Commercial Code, these are some of the requirements in making a Thai prenuptial agreement:

 - 1. The contract needs to be in writing on the same date as the registration of the marriage, or;

 - 2. Each party should have separate lawyers.

 - 3. The content of the Thai prenuptial agreement should abide the law and of good morals.

 - 4. The contract should be written both in Thai and English or any another language recognized by law.
 This as long as both parties comprehend with its content.